 To make the story short, I ended up in Reykjavik anyways… and I fell in love with the city.
 I walked around all night (it never gets pitch black at night in early July) and just relished in the fact that I was in a country I had obsessed over for around twenty years.
 And after I left Iceland, I desired to come back almost immediately.

 In the summer of 2013, Andre and I were booking a trip to the US for a month in the fall and we immediately knew we had to fly Iceland Air and take advantage of their long layovers and see a little of the country.
 Between my first trip and this one, I had lost a little interest in Iceland after seeing nearly every travel blogger out there succumbing to press-trip junkie syndrome and writing reviews of the place solely based on all of their sponsored activities.
 Nothing wrong with press-trips for bloggers, but I don’t usually read articles by bloggers who take many sponsorships because it comes across as void of authenticity.
 You can only read about so many glacier hikes and road trips around the island that move so fast that the people spend much of the time in the car and not exploring the pristine nature Iceland has to offer visitors.
-I think this is why I really loved Alex in Wanderland‘s recap of Iceland, as it was a genuine experience with her family.
+(Tip: Reykjavik Cars has some great deals on car rentals.)

 That lost interest in Iceland quickly vanished as we officially booked those tickets through Skyscanner.
 We had decided, since Iceland is a middle-point between Norway and the US and we can go there yearly if we wish, to take it a little slow on this trip.
 We rented a car and planned a rough itinerary.
 We had planned to use our five days seeing a little bit of the south coast and getting to know Reykjavik.
 I love exploring the countryside, but I really enjoy exploring cities just as much.
 Our future trips would consists of exploring new regions of the country, allowing us to focus on small areas each time.